 The main reference used is Lehmer.
 This method has been coded successfully for large computers, but to the author’s knowledge has never been adapted to smaller computers such as the Royal-McBee L.G.P.-30.

 In review of Lehmer’s article, Ralston has suggested the need for further investigation of this method.
-It is hoped that this document will make some contribution to this investigation"--Justification, leaves 1-3.
+It is hoped that this document will make some contribution to this investigation"--Justification, pages 1-3.

 Lee, Ralph E., 1921-2010